Travel and health

 - Insurance benefits are usually denied if the person insured is under the influence of drugs or alcohol when the accident or other insurance event occurs

-- Abstain, or buy your condoms already in Finland - unprotected sex puts you at risk of contracting HIV and other sexually transmitted diseases!
+- Buy your condoms already in Finland - unprotected sex puts you at risk of contracting HIV and other sexually transmitted diseases!

 - In the midday sun, sunburn can occur in as little as 15 minutes; if possible, avoid being out in the sun between 11 am and 3 pm local time